-Can you imagine finding somebody in need of a defibrillator immediately, and not knowing where the nearest one is and watching them pass away?
+Can you imagine finding somebody in need of a defibrillator, not knowing where the nearest one is and watching them pass away?

-AEDs have dramatically evolved over the past few years and have become incredibly easy and simple to use – even an untrained civilian.
-The movement towards easy to use defibrillators has pushed forward the need them to be available in all public facilities.
+AEDs have dramatically evolved over the past few years and have become incredibly easy and simple to use – even an untrained civilian can use one.
+The movement towards easy to use defibrillators has pushed forward the need for them to be available in all public facilities.

-However, unfortunately, the majority of people don’t know where their nearest defibrillator is: a worrying fact considering it kills over 140,000 people every year in the UK alone.
-Even more worrying is the fact that studies by the British Heart Foundation show that only 22% in the UK would use a defibrillator in an emergency.
+The majority of people still don’t know where their nearest defibrillator is.
+This is a worrying fact considering SCA kills over 140,000 people every year in the UK alone.
+Even more worrying is the fact that studies by the British Heart Foundation show that only 22% of people in the UK would use a defibrillator in an emergency.

 Although the movement towards more defibrillators in public places is firmly on track, the UK is still behind a whole host of nations that have double the UK’s survival rate.
-To name a few, USA, Norway & Holland, in these nations, 65% of the time an AED is used on the victim before the emergency services can arrive, it’s a no-brainer why their survival rates surpass ours.
-Isn’t it time everybody was protected against Sudden Cardiac Arrest?
+In the USA, Norway, and Holland, an AED is used on the victim before the emergency services can arrive 65% of the time.
+Isn’t it time everybody was protected against Sudden Cardiac Arrest in the same way?

 Knowing where your local defibrillator is the difference between life and death.
 Find out where your nearest defibrillator is, how to access it and ensure it works.